History of India (1947–present)

-The country has faced religious violence, corruption, poverty, unemployment, language conflicts, naxalism, terrorism, separatist insurgencies in North East India and gender-based violence.
+The country has faced religious violence, casteism, corruption, malnutrition, poverty, unemployment, language conflicts, naxalism, terrorism, separatist insurgencies in Jammu and Kashmir, North East India and gender-based violence.
 India has unresolved territorial disputes over Kashmir and Arunachal Pradesh with China which escalated into a war in 1962 and 1967, Kashmir with Pakistan which resulted in wars in 1947–1948, 1965, 1971 and 1999 and Kalapani with Nepal.
 India was neutral in the Cold War, and was a leader in the Non-Aligned Movement.
 However, it made a loose alliance with the Soviet Union from 1971, when Pakistan was allied with the United States and the People's Republic of China.